MarcioFCMartins/RiaFormosa_saltmarsh_classification/README.md

 ## Summary

-Here I summarize the methods used during my work at mapping the saltmarsh communities in the Ria Formosa lagoon (South Portugal).
+This repository summarizes the methods used during my work at mapping the saltmarsh communities in the Ria Formosa lagoon (South Portugal).

-For this project, transects were performed along saltmarsh fringes.
-A 1x1 m quadrat was overlaid across the entire transect and species presences were recorded.
-These quadrats were then clustered into one of 3 possible saltmarsh communities.

 Satellite imagery and LIDAR data were combined and used to extract the spectral signatures and preferred elevation of each saltmarsh community.